idsia-robotics/navground/docs/guides/register.rst

 Registering a Python sub-class ``MyClass`` in the parent class ``T``  register, requires to

 #.
-Optionally, in case ``MyClass`` should exposed properties, register all properties using :py:func:`navground.register`:
+Optionally, in case ``MyClass`` should exposed properties, register all properties using :py:func:`navground.core.register`:

    .. code-block:: python